nicolasgoutaland/ruby_scripts/README.md

 Guess....

 ## localizables_diff
-Generate a file on desktop listing all missings keys from multiples Localizable.strings files, for iOS / MacOS applications
+Generate a file on desktop listing all missings keys from multiples Localizable.strings files given in parameters, for iOS / MacOS applications

 ## android_assets_cleaner
 Generate clean assets files for Android from an iOS resources file, deleting doublons, cleaning names, etc...